datatrails/datatrails-samples/DEVELOPERS.md

   - Install task runner: https://github.com/go-task/task
   - Install docker-ce: https://docs.docker.com/get-docker/

-A running rkvst instance which allows creation of arbitrary assets etc. This is usually a test or demo system and **not** a production system.
+A running datatrails instance which allows creation of arbitrary assets etc. This is usually a test or demo system and **not** a production system.

 # Running the samples code